The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Introduction

 This is the first time a consistent treatment of the nuclear Hamiltonian and of the electroweak currents has been carried out, within the many-body perturbation theory, for nuclei that are \zbb-decay candidates.

 This paper is organized as follows.

-In Sec. \ref{outline}, first we sketch out briefly the nuclear Hamiltonian and electroweak currents we have started from, then it is reported a description of the perturbative approach to the derivation of the effective SM Hamiltonian and decay operators, that we have obtained considering $^{40}$Ca and $^{56}$Ni as doubly-closed cores and the $0f1p$ and $0f_{5/2}1p0g_{9/2}$ orbitals as model spaces, respectively.
+In Sec. \ref{outline}, first we sketch out briefly the nuclear Hamiltonian and electroweak currents we have started from, then we describe the perturbative approach to the derivation of the effective SM Hamiltonian and decay operators, that we have obtained considering $^{40}$Ca and $^{56}$Ni as doubly closed cores and the $0f1p$ and $0f_{5/2}1p0g_{9/2}$ orbitals as model spaces, respectively.

 The results of the shell-model calculations are reported in Sec. \ref{results}.
-First, we compare the calculated low-energy excitation spectra of parent and grand-daughter nuclei involved in the double-$\beta$ decays under considerations with the experimental counterparts.
-Since \heff~we consider for the $0f1p$ shell has been extensively investigated in a previous work \cite{Ma19}, we validate also the new one for $0f_{5/2}1p0g_{9/2}$ model space by comparing the calculated and experimental yrast $J^{\pi}=2^+$ excitation energies and two-neutron separation energies ($S_{2n}$) for nickel isotopes up to $N=48$.
-Then, we report the results of the \dbb-decay matrix elements and GT transition-strength distributions for $^{48}$Ca, $^{76}$Ge, and $^{82}$Se, as well as of nuclear matrix elements of GT transitions for about forty nuclei belonging to the $0f1p$ shell.
+First, we compare the calculated low-energy excitation spectra of parent and granddaughter nuclei involved in the double-$\beta$ decays under consideration with the experimental counterparts.
+Since \heff~ that we consider for the $0f1p$ shell was extensively investigated in a previous work \cite{Ma19}, we validate also the new one for $0f_{5/2}1p0g_{9/2}$ model space by comparing the calculated and experimental yrast $J^{\pi}=2^+$ excitation energies and two-neutron separation energies ($S_{2n}$) for nickel isotopes up to $N=48$.
+Then, we report the results of the \dbb-decay matrix elements and GT transition-strength distributions for $^{48}$Ca, $^{76}$Ge, and $^{82}$Se, as well as of nuclear matrix elements of GT transitions for about 40 nuclei belonging to the $0f1p$ shell.

-Finally, we summarize the conclusions of this study in Sec. \ref{conclusions}, and also the outlook of our current research project.
+Finally, in Sec. \ref{conclusions} we summarize the conclusions of this study and also the outlook of our current research project.